A Streetcar Named Desire (1951 film): Plot

-As weeks pass into months, tension mounts between Blanche and Stanley.
-Blanche is hopeful about Mitch, but anxiety and alcoholism have her teetering on mental collapse while anticipating a marriage proposal.
+As time passes, tension mounts between Blanche and Stanley.
+Blanche is hopeful about her relationship with Mitch, but anxiety and alcoholism have her teetering on mental collapse while anticipating a marriage proposal.
 Meanwhile, Stanley discovers that Blanche had been fired for sleeping with an underage student.
 He passes this news on to Mitch.
 Stella angrily blames Stanley for this catastrophic revelation, but their fight is interrupted when she goes into labor.

 Later, Mitch arrives and confronts Blanche about Stanley's claims.
 She pleads for forgiveness, but Mitch, hurt and humiliated, ends their relationship.
-Later that night, while Stella's labor continues, Stanley returns from the hospital to sleep.
-Dressed in a tattered gown, Blanche pretends she is departing on a cruise with an old admirer.
-Stanley admonishes her for lying about her past and mistreating him; the two fight and it is implied that he rapes her.
+Later that night, while Stella's labor continues, Stanley returns from the hospital to sleep, dressed in a tattered gown.
+Blanche lies that she is departing on a cruise with an old admirer.
+Stanley berates her for lying and disrespecting him.
+The two fight and it is implied that he rapes her.

-Weeks later, during another poker game at the apartment, doctors arrive to take the nearly catatonic Blanche to a mental hospital.
+Weeks later, during another poker game at the apartment, doctors arrive to take a dissociated Blanche to a mental hospital.
 Blanche has told Stella what happened, but Stella cannot bring herself to believe it.
-On seeing the doctor and nurse, Blanche resists at first, but the doctor talks to her gently and she goes with them willingly, saying that she has "always depended on the kindness of strangers".
-As Blanche is led away, Mitch tries to attack Stanley but is pulled away by the other poker players.
-Realizing that Blanche had told her the truth, Stella takes her baby upstairs to the Hubbells' apartment, determined to leave Stanley.
+On seeing the doctor and nurse, Blanche resists at first, but the doctor talks to her gently and she goes with them willingly.
+Mitch tries to attack Stanley but is pulled away by the other poker players.
+A distressed Blanche is again calmed by the doctor, and reflects that she has "always depended on the kindness of strangers".
+As Blanche is led away, Stella flees with her baby to Eunice's apartment, determined to leave Stanley.